-32. Does your jurisdiction have any specific legal requirement or guidance regarding dealing with cybercrime, such as the payment of ransoms in ransomware attacks?
+37. Does your jurisdiction have any specific legal requirements or guidance for dealing with cybercrime, such as in the context of ransom payments following a ransomware attack?

 The Prevention of Electronic Crimes Act, 2016 (the PECA) was promulgated to prevent unauthorized acts with respect to information systems and to provide for related offences and mechanism for their investigation, prosecution and trial.
 The PECA is a criminal law and recognizes various acts as being an offence like: